 - Help with initial setup and training for required, standard and recommended field mappings (e.g. first name, last name, email, job title, etc.)

 - Initial troubleshooting and training on how to self-troubleshoot

 The above includes five hours of calls / screen shares as the typical on-boarding has weekly web meetings over a 4-5 week timeframe.
-We recommend having at least one admin per system included in the onboarding process.
+We recommend having at least one admin per system included in the on-boarding process.
 You will want to assign at least one team member to be responsible for managing the Bedrock integration to ensure that they take part in all of the training sessions.

 If your team needs to delay the official “go live” of the sync due to factors outside Bedrock’s control, any remaining troubleshooting will be completed with our support team.
-(If a customer is blocked from going live due to a conflict or issue that must be resolved by a Bedrock Data engineer, the 45 days can be extended).
+(If a customer is blocked from going live due to a conflict or issue that must be resolved by a Bedrock Data on-boarding manager, the 45 days can be extended).

 What does on-boarding not include?

-For purposes of ensuring your key integration goals are implemented, there are certain setup requirements within the systems themselves where our onboarding team will help provide guidance.
+For purposes of ensuring your key integration goals are implemented, there are certain setup requirements within the systems themselves where our on-boarding team will help provide guidance.